One way to help your prospect to understand the benefits that your business can offer, fast, is to create a powerful case study.

 5. Find out their house rules

-If your client is part of a fairly large company they may have marketing, compliance or legal teams in-house who need to know about and/or see the content that you are creating before they will sign it off for you to use.
-Get the buy in of these people (via your client) before you even start.
+If your client is part of a fairly large company they may have marketing, compliance or legal teams in-house who need to know about and/or see the content you’re creating before they can sign it off for you to use.
+Get the buy-in of these people (via your client) before you even start.
 Too many beautifully drafted case studies don’t make it out of the showroom because an in-house corporate team has refused to sign them off due to bad timing, or being unhappy about the content contained inside.

 6. Include direct quotes

 If you want to craft a truly powerful case study, always include a direct quote from your conversation with your client.
 Ideally this should be focused on why they chose to work with you over and above competitors.
 Later on in the text, add another quote about the great benefits they achieved.

 7. Highlight your values and your point of difference

 How are you different from your competitors?
 Make sure you illustrate this clearly within the copy of the case study.
 If you have a unique process or delivery style, get this into the text, and use details to show how your values are cultivated within your business.
 Your potential customers are going to be looking for a specific type of vendor, one that has similar values to their own and this is a great way to showcase what you stand for and really tap into the desires of your dream client.

 8. Make it easy to digest